pomarec/circus/docs/source/for-ops/using-plugins.rst

     **max_count**
         How often these limits (each one is counted separately) are allowed to be exceeded before a restart will be triggered.
 Default: 3

+    **use_reload**
+        Trigger a reload command instead of restart.
+Default: False

+    **per_process**
+        Resource usage will be monitored on a per process basis.
+Default: True.
+        Example : if per_process is True and max_cpu is set, the restart (or reload) command will be triggered when a process exceeds this limit (taken into account loop_rate and max_count).
+        If per_process is false, it will be triggered if the sum of cpu consumed by watcher's process exceeds max_cpu.